|

 Malcorian Minister of Science, when they materialize in

+her office.
 Picard and Troi explain who they are and, to prove it,

 beam the enthusiastic Mirasta aboard the U.S.S.